 The Autry Public History Prize is awarded annually to media exhibits, public programs, or written works that contribute to a broader public reflection and appreciation of the past or serve as a model of professional public history practice in the history of the North American West.
 The award consists of a $1,000 prize and a certificate to the award recipient.
-The prize is made possible by the generous support of the Autry National Center.
+The prize is made possible by the generous support of the Autry Museum of the American West.
 View a list of past recipients.

 To be eligible for the award in 2019, the project must have been completed in 2018.
 When submitting material to the award committee (see below) for consideration please follow the Autry Prize Submission Guidelines.